 - Contact the Canadian Anti-Fraud Centre

-Prevention is the best way to deal with fraud.
-Include the maintenance of your credit accounts into your daily routine, this way you’ll always know what’s going on and can take action right away should you come across anything suspicious.
+Prevention is the best way to deal with fraud and protect your credit report.
+By including the maintenance of your credit accounts into your daily routine, you’ll always know what’s going on and can take action right away should you come across anything suspicious.